 Civil Rights Coordinator, Office of the President P.O.
+Box 897

-Box 897 Dover, DE 19903 (302) 739-6356 civilrights@dtcc.edu
+Dover, DE 19903

+(302) 739-6356

+civilrights@dtcc.edu

-REQUIRED DOCUMENTATION
+DOCUMENTATION

-Students must provide the campus ADA contact with documentation of their disability.
-Information should include diagnosis of disability, functional limitations, psycho-education testing results, most recent IEP (if available), and any other information that may provide insight, clarification or support of the student's condition and how that may impact the student's ability to perform in an academic setting.
-If you need additional examples of the types of documentation which we encourage, ask the ADA campus contact and s/he will give them to you.
-This documentation should be three years old or less.
-However, older documentation may be accepted in cases where the campus ADA contact determines in his or her sole discretion that a meaningful interactive process can occur and reasonable adjustments can be approved on the basis of such older documentation.
-Students must sign a release authorizing the information to be given to the campus ADA contact.
+Students should provide the campus ADA contact with documentation of their disability.
+This information may include diagnosis of disability, functional limitations, psycho-education testing results, most recent IEP (if available), and any other information that may provide insight, clarification or support of the student's condition and how that may impact the student's ability to perform in an academic setting.
+Since many types of disability remain unchanged over the course of a student's lifetime, information may be accepted in cases where the campus ADA contact determines in his or her sole discretion that a meaningful interactive process can occur and reasonable adjustments can be approved.
+In some instances, discussion between the student and the campus ADA contact may be sufficient to determine the appropriate assistance.
+In other situations, a professional evaluation will be necessary to enable the campus ADA contact to understand how the disability impacts the student's ability to function in a college setting.
+If documentation is necessary, the student must sign a release authorizing the information to be given to the campus ADA contact.
 PROVIDING THIS DOCUMENTATION IS THE OBLIGATION OF THE STUDENT, AT THE STUDENT'S SOLE EXPENSE.